90 Follow-Up Email Subject Lines from Real Campaigns

 That’s why we thought that it’d be very useful for you to see how a catch-all follow-up subject line might look in case you want to follow up for literally any reason.

-If your initial email talks about a specific topic, such as setting up a phone call, promoting a killer infographic, or asking for someone’s opinion on a topic, then the following subject line might be just what you need to start crafting a follow-up email that’s to the point and as clear as possible.
+If your initial email talks about a specific topic, such as setting up a phone call, promoting a killer infographic, or asking for someone’s opinion on a topic, then the following subject lines might be just what you need to start crafting a follow-up email that’s to the point and as clear as possible.

 Subject: Following up about (Topic)